 NYU is committed to creating and maintaining a campus environment that is free of alcohol and substance abuse and views the abuse of alcohol and legal drugs and the use of illicit drugs as being antithetical to the pursuit of educational excellence and the realization of one's full potential as a student and member of this community.
 Accordingly, the University takes very seriously its obligation to address the issue of all forms of substance abuse.

 We believe that the best way to maintain an appropriate campus environment with respect to drugs and alcohol is through preventive education about the dangers of drug abuse and compassionate attention to the needs of those who may require help with alcohol or other drug-related problems.
 To that end, the University provides on-campus support programs and services as well as information about related services that are available in the local community.

 At the same time, NYU expects that students will conduct themselves in accordance with basic principles of personal responsibility, respect for order, and consideration of the rights of others.
 Implied in these expectations is the understanding that students are responsible for making their own decisions and accepting the consequences of those decisions.
 In order to make informed choices about alcohol and other drug use, students should educate themselves about the social, physiological, and psychological consequences of drug use or excessive drinking as well as the policies set forth below.

-New York University policy and practices regarding the possession, use and distribution of substances is based upon the standards set forth in the laws of the State of New York.
-The use, possession or distribution of a substance that is designated as a controlled substance in New York State also is prohibited at any University campus, facility, function, or sponsored program.
+New York University policy and practices regarding the possession, use and distribution of substances is based upon federal and New York State laws.
+The use, possession or distribution of a substance that is designated as a controlled substance according to these laws is prohibited on any University campus, facility, function, or sponsored program.

 Although University policies and practices emphasize a concern for the welfare of individuals, the University also recognizes the importance of maintaining the safety and well-being of the community as a whole.
 The University therefore adheres to the following guidelines concerning the unlawful possession, use, or distribution of drugs: